arpitbbhayani/articles/blogs/mysql-eviction-strategy.md

 ## A notorious problem with Sequential Scans
 Above caching strategy works wonders and helps the engine to be super-performant.
 [Cache hit ratio](https://www.stix.id.au/wiki/Cache_Hit_Ratio) is usually more than 80% for mid-sized production-level traffic, which means 80% of the times the pages were served from the main memory (cache) and the engine did not require to make the disk read.

-What would happen if an entire table is scanned? say, while talking a [db dump]((https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html)), or running a `SELECT` without `WHERE` to perform some statistical computations.
+What would happen if an entire table is scanned? say, while talking a [DB dump]((https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html)), or running a `SELECT` without `WHERE` to perform some statistical computations.

 Going by the MySQL's aforementioned behaviour, the engine iterates on all the pages and since each page which is accessed now is the most recent one, it puts it at the head of the cache while evicting one from the tail.